Previous dayFebruary 7, 2026Next day

 106.0 km---✓ ReviewedUSGS →

-A magnitude 2.1 earthquake was recorded 61 km WNW of Anchor Point, Alaska on February 7, 2026 at 21:15 UTC.
+At 21:15 UTC on February 7, 2026, a magnitude 2.1 tremor occurred 61 km WNW of Anchor Point, Alaska.
 It arrived roughly 14 hours after a larger magnitude 2.8 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 106.0 km, the event was intermediate depth.
+The hypocenter lay at 106.0 km, placing this in the intermediate depth category.
 The epicenter is at 59.908°, -152.906°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07